Bringing it all together

 If the user has more than two previous alerts, the workflow escalates.
 Otherwise, it follows the standard path.

-The storyboard with a Trigger action connected after the List Record tool.
+The storyboard with a Condition action connected after the List Record tool.
 The configuration panel shows a rule that escalates when the query returns more than two previous alerts.

 Step 5: Create a case on escalation

-On the "escalate" path, drag a Case tool onto the storyboard and connect it to the Trigger's match rule.
+On the "escalate" path, drag a Case tool onto the storyboard and connect it to the Condition's match rule.
+Leave the name as is.

 Configure: